jim-easterbrook/pywws/src/doc/guides/weather_ini.rst

 This section specifies tasks that are to be carried out every time a data record is logged when 'live logging' or every time an hourly cron job is run.

 ``services`` is a list of 'services' to upload data to.
-Each one listed must have a configuration file in ``pywws/services/``.
-See :doc:`../api/pywws.toservice` for more detail.
+Each one listed must have a module in ``pywws.service`` or your modules directory.
+See :ref:`integration - other services<guides-integration-other>` for more detail.

 ``text`` and ``plot`` are lists of text and plot templates to be processed and, optionally, uploaded to your website.